ckaoki/burger/README.md

    *git push heroku master*

 ### Operation
-To view friendFinder navigate to https://cullanheroku.herokuapp.com/.
+To view Burger page navigate to TBD.
-The friendFinder app can be operated on the local host as instructed below.
+The Burger app can be operated on the local host as instructed below.
 1. Using a browser navigate to the main page:
     *localhost:3000*
-2. Click the button *Go to Survey* to begin the survey.
+2. In the left column *Burgers that I will devour!* Click the button *Devour it* next to a burger you wish to eat to move it to the *Burgers that I've devoured!* column.
-3. Answer all questions and the click the *Submit* button to find a friend.
-4. A window will appear showing you a friend with the closest compatibility.
-5. Click the link *API Friends List* to show all friends in the database.
-6. Click the link *GitHub Repo* to go to the source files.
+3. In the right column *Burgers that I've devour!* Click the button *Regurgitate* next to a burger you wish to put back to move it to the *Burgers that I will devour!* column.
+4. To add a new burger enter the name of the burger in the *Burger Name* text box and click the button *Add Burger*.
+Your new burger will be added to the *Burgers that I will devour!* column.

 ## Running the tests

-Validation of friendFinder was perform using a chrome browser.
-FriendFinder was run as directed in the previous section - **Operation**.
+Validation of Burger app was perform using a chrome browser.
+Burger was run as directed in the previous section - **Operation**.
-Extensive unit testing was also performed on all routes and the compatibility algorithm.

 ### Break down into end to end tests